department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/research-design/usability-testing/ch36-ch31-usability-convo-guide.md

 User goes to prototype
 - I have a link in chat to the prototype we're testing; **please click on it.** (Clicks on prototype link to CH36/28-8832 form wizard)
 - For the purpose of this test, we'll say you're interested in VA career and education benefits.
 - We'll be using made-up scenarios that may not necessarily apply to you.
-We'll be completeing a form (or forms), and you're free to use whatever names and dates come to mind--fake names and numbers are fine.
+We'll be completing a form (or forms), and you're free to use whatever names and dates come to mind--fake names and numbers are fine.
 - Nothing will be submitted because this is a prototype.
 However, we're recording this, so please don't use real social security numbers--1234567890 should work in those cases.

 ### Task 1 / Chapter 36 wizard / 5 minutes